At a Glance

 ✨Highlight Your Communication Skills

 Effective communication is key in this role.
-Be prepared to discuss how you would approach sensitive topics with students and how you can convey information clearly to both students and external support services.
+Be prepared to discuss how you would approach sensitive topics with students and how you can liaise with external support services to ensure comprehensive care.